bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

 If you are configuring Bonita BPM and Tomcat in a cluster environment for CAS, there are some extra steps to do:

-1. Copy `commons-logging-1.1.1.jar` from the `BonitaBPMSubscription-7.3.x-deploy` into `tomcat/lib`.
+1. Copy `commons-logging-1.1.1.jar` from `BonitaBPMSubscription-7.4.x-deploy/BonitaBPMSubscription-7.4.x-LDAP-Synchronizer/BonitaBPMSubscription-7.4.x-LDAP-Synchronizer/lib` into the `TOMCAT_HOME/server/lib` directory.
-2. Remove the `WEB-INF/lib/commons-logging-1.1.1.jar` file from the `tomcat/webapps/bonita.war`.
+2. Remove the `WEB-INF/lib/commons-logging-1.1.1.jar` file from the `TOMCAT_HOME/server/webapps/bonita.war`.
-3. Remove the `tomcat/webapps/bonita/WEB-INF/lib/commons-logging-1.1.1.jar` file (if it is present).
+3. Remove the `TOMCAT_HOME/server/webapps/bonita/WEB-INF/lib/commons-logging-1.1.1.jar` file (if it is present).

 ### Troubleshoot